Azam FC draw at Tanzania Prisons, Yanga SC floor Lipuli to finish second | Goal.com

 The Wekundu wa Msimbazi skipper needed just two minutes to get onto the score sheet.

-However, the hosts were awarded a penalty in the 31st minute and Marcel Kaheza held his cool to convert it.
+However, Polisi were awarded a penalty in the 31st minute and Marcel Kaheza held his cool to convert it.

 Bocco completed his brace minutes to the break to ensure the Dar es Salaam-based side finished the league with maximum points.